 While mechanical keyboards are all the rage today, having the right gaming mouse can still be the difference between a twitch headshot and an embarrassing miss.
 If you’ve been using the same old gaming mouse for what feels like forever and you’re finally ready to upgrade to something better, this guide is for you.

 How to Select a Gaming Mouse

 Back in the day of Counter-Strike 1.6 and Call of Duty II, all gaming mice looked more or less the same.
-Sure, some were made for people with smaller hands while other only fitted gamers with catcher’s mitts for hands, but that’s basically where the differences between individual models ended.
+Sure, some were made for people with smaller hands while others only fitted gamers with catcher’s mitts for hands, but that’s basically where the differences between individual models ended.

 Today, the situation is very, very different.
 There are now as many styles of gaming mice as there are video game genres, and each style is broken down further into several distinct subcategories based on features and technical specifications.

 With so many choices, it’s guaranteed that there’s a perfect mouse somewhere out there waiting for every gamer.
 The problem is how to find the endless sea of product listings on manufacturers’ websites and online stores.
 Well, the key to separating the wheat from the chaff is understanding what exactly you’re looking for in a gaming mouse and which features you could live without.